gyanu765git/CeleryDjango/README.md

 ###################### Celery Setup ########################

-1. install redis server and celery.
+1. Install redis server and celery and start celery worker process and see logs.

-    # installing redis server( you can also use rabbitMQ), I am using redis server
+    # Installing redis server(you can also use rabbitMQ,I am using redis server):

         1. sudo apt update
         2. sudo apt install redis-server
         3. sudo systemctl enable redis-server
         4. sudo systemctl restart redis-server
-        5. sudo systemctl status redis-server # make sure it status is running....
+        5. sudo systemctl status redis-server # Ensure its status is running.

-    # install celery and redis in django project environemnt.
+    # Install celery and redis in django project environemnt.

         1. pip install redis
         2. pip install celery

+    # Start Celery worker process and see logs:

+        1. celery -A queuemanager worker --loglevel=info    #'queuemanager' is your project name

-2. Do following settings configuration in your project settings.py file.
+2. Configure the following settings in your settings.py file.

         # settings.py